2026 Mission: Fighting Jew Hate in Missouri

 - Jewish Council for Public Affairs (JCPA)

-- Jewish Federations of North America (JFNA)
+- Jewish Federations of North America (JFNA) including the Jewish Federation of St. Louis

 - Missouri Alliance Network